richardphotolab/API-Order-docs/endpoints/shipped.md

 ## Overview

-The Shipped API is a private REST interface for approved Richard partners to query for pending newly shipped orders.
+The Shipped API is a private REST interface for approved Richard partners to manage newly shipped order notifications.

+The process is as follows:

+- Partner polls the `shipped` endpoint using `GET` to be informed of orders Richard has shipped.
+- Partner saves shipment data to their chosen storage solution.
+- Partner acknowledges receipt of the notifications by calling the `shipped` endpoint via `POST`, removing it from the list.

+The notification will only be removed from the list once it has been acknowledged as received.
+This puts most of the control for the flow of the process in the hands of the partner, allowing them to customize their implementation to their needs.

+> :warning: Acknowledging notifications requires an absolute unique reference, so the `richardId` is used for this purpose.
+This id is available in the original `GET` request, to make it simple.

 ### Support